top of page

 Pied Avocet (Recurvirostra avosetta) © Robert Blanken

-Our work extends beyond academia and we have collaborated many government and non-government organisations, including The Scientific Committee on Antarctic Research (SCAR), WWF, Wetlands International, The International Union for the Conservation of Nature (IUCN) and the Australian Antarctic Division.
+The work of this group extends beyond academia and we have collaborated with many government and non-government organisations, including The Scientific Committee on Antarctic Research (SCAR), WWF, Wetlands International, The Swiss Ornithological Institute, Tree Aid, The International Union for the Conservation of Nature (IUCN) and the Australian Antarctic Division.

 For more information about both current and past projects, see the Research page.
 And for information about who we all are, see "The Team".
-And I'd love to hear from you if you're interested in joining us, head to "Get in Touch"!
+And if you're interested in joining, I'd love to hear from you, see the "Get in Touch" page.

 © Robert Blanken